Kleinmarb/snapapi/README.md

 [dependencies]
 snapapi = "0.0.1"
 ```
-> or type this into your terminal:
+> Or type this into your terminal:
 ```text
 cargo add snapapi
 ```